agentd00nut/midjourney-graph/README.md

 To run a V4 job, select a node, move the slider all the way right and hit the `V<>` button.

+You can omit the discord configuration files and just use the graph as a visual aid... the "goto discord" button _should_ still work.

 ## Midjourney API inputs

 You can change the defaults in the obvious places within `main.py` right at the top of the file.